hrbrmstr/resolv/README.md

 - `resolv_a()` - perform A lookups
 - `resolv_ptr()` - perform PTR lookups

+(TODO: to add "SOA", "NS", and other record retrieval functions as well as a `dig`-like one which returns the full response for a query)

 Ancillary/"fun"ctions

+These show off some of what you can do with DNS

 - `ip2asn()` - interface to http://www.team-cymru.org/Services/ip-to-asn.html#dns
 - `asninfo()` - interface to http://www.team-cymru.org/Services/ip-to-asn.html#dns